 OEMakeAccessibleSurface

 Fill the surface surf with the accessible surface for the molecule mol.
 See the Molecules: Accessible vs Molecular section for a full description of the accessible surface.
+The molecule must have valid 3D coordinates assigned.
 The atomic radius of each atom in the molecule should already be set before calling this function.
 The suggested radii can be set with OEAssignBondiVdWRadii.

 The resolution is the grid spacing to use during surface construction.
 This is typically scaled with the size of the molecule.
 For most molecules, 0.5 is good.